 In absolutely perfect circumstances, this scenario checks out.
 But when was the last time you heard an insurance company rely on circumstances being perfect?

+The relationship between contractors and subcontractors can be a tricky one, especially when it comes to insurance.
 Subcontractors are responsible for providing their own employees with workers’ comp, but if they don’t, you will be held responsible if any of those employees has an injury.

 Myth #8.
 “You can reduce the cost of workers’ comp insurance by reporting a lower payroll.”